-Combat Veterans Think Arming Teachers Is A Really, Really Bad Idea
+Guess Who Thinks Arming Teachers Is A Really, Really Bad Idea?
+Military Combat Veterans.

 When it comes to the contentious gun debate, veterans groups hope they can serve as valuable connectors.

-“These vets span the political spectrum — and the vets community can serve as a bridge for America to a path forward,” said Paul Rieckhoff, the founder of Iraq and Afghanistan Veterans of America.
+“These vets span the political spectrum — and the vets' community can serve as a bridge for America to a path forward,” said Paul Rieckhoff, the founder of Iraq and Afghanistan Veterans of America.
 “They understand guns (and loss) as well as anyone.”

-In the most recent IAVA survey of post-9/11 veterans, 58 percent said they owned personal firearms.
-More than two thirds support or strongly support open carry laws, and 84 percent support or strongly support universal background checks.
+In the most recent IAVA survey of post-9/11 veterans, 58% said they owned personal firearms.
+More than two-thirds support or strongly support open carry laws, and 84% support or strongly support universal background checks.
 More than half of the veterans surveyed had voted for Trump.

 The survey did not ask how the veterans felt about banning assault weapons, but leaders of veterans groups say they are hearing more and more support for the idea.